-The results of our analysis indicate that a Multi-Way STOP is recommended at the intersection of Forest Ave & Gerdes Ave due to the existing geometric conditions and surrounding land uses.
-Based upon the existing sight distance conditions, we recommend that the Township work with property owners at the corner properties in order to maintain and trim back overgrown foliage and landscaping features, as reasonable, in order to maintain better sight distance.
+The results of our analysis indicate that a Multi-Way STOP is recommended at the intersection of Forest Ave & Marion Rd due to the existing geometric conditions and surrounding land uses.
+Additionally, foliage along the corners of the study intersection should be trimmed back in order to improve sight distance at the intersection and help prevent any turning conflicts.
+A Multi-Way STOP should be implemented at this location in order to improve the overall safety and operation of the intersection.

-Parking prohibition signage and striping should be implemented and/ or refreshed if already in place, at all corners based upon the guidance presented within Title 39.
+We observed during out field visits that the parking prohibition striping that is in place is worn and from everyday wear and tear.
+Parking prohibition signage and fresh striping should be implemented at all corners based upon the guidance presented within Title 39.
 Prohibiting parking along this area will help reduce potential sight obstructions at the corners of the intersection.